jonathas/jonathas.github.io/_posts/2017-09-02-tests-and-code-coverage-on-node-using-typescript-with-mocha-and-istanbul.md

 I usually create inside the test directory a common.ts file that is imported inside every test file.
 Each test file represents a controller and has a _test suffix.
 Inside this common.ts file, we declare the environment as test, import mocha, initialize supertest, etc.

-{% highlight javascript linenos %}
+{% highlight typescript linenos %}
 process.env.NODE_ENV = "test";

 import "mocha";